AnthonySteele/anthonysteele.github.io/DecoupledTestingStyle.md

 ### Decoupled

 [A test should be sensitive to the behaviour of the code under test, but not to its structure.](https://www.youtube.com/watch?v=C5IH0ABmyc0&t=2108s) A test should in general fail when application behaviour changes, but not when the structure changes, e.g. a method is renamed.
 This means testing mostly "from the outside in".
+[We test pieces of application functionality](https://www.artofunittesting.com/definition-of-a-unit-test), not class methods.

 ### Unit as method